What Is a Wind Mitigation Inspection?

 - Roof geometry: This is the shape of your roof.
 The roof shape determines how well your roof may withstand a windstorm.

 - Opening protection: The inspector will take a look at the windows and doors to see if you have extra protection on them.
 For instance, they will check for shatterproof windows, bracing on the garage door, hurricane-rated doors, and storm shutters.
-Kin agents always recommend putting up shutters before the inspector arrives to make sure you get that easy credit.
+Kin agents always recommend putting up shutters before the inspector arrives to make sure you get this credit.

 If you do decide to make structural changes to your home, make sure you work with a licensed engineer and contractor.